mattytrog/FUSEE_SUITE/README.md

 - AutoRCM - Automatically entering RCM mode needed to begin the process of running CFW on the Switch
 - Payload - A piece of software that basically boots and does something on the console, exploiting the unit to run code it shouldn't
 - ChipRCM - My version of autoRCM.
 Instead of controlled corrupting of flash storage like other methods, this uses basically the "official" way to achieve RCM, with a chip
 - FailsafeRCM - Same as ChipRCM, but automatically disables itself when it cannot do anything eg when plugged into PC (using Fusee-UF2 via a chip is not possible if USB is plugged into PC, resulting the unit being "trapped" in RCM mode.
-If left in this mode, the battery will be ran completely flat and damaged potentially)
+If left in standard autoRCM or ChipRCM mode, the battery will be ran completely flat and damaged potentially).
+FailsafeRCM addresses this.
+You MUST have the USB strap connected to take advantage of this.
 - SAFE backup - Essential backup of BOOT0/1 and PRODINFO.
 These contain certificates and calibration data for your console.
 They are not interchangeable.
 Google "Brickachu" for more information
 - Strap - A wire or conductor linking an input/output of a chip (our SAMD21 we use for Fusee_UF2) to a point on the Switch motherboard, to perform a function.
 EG VOL+ strap emulates somebody pressing VOL+ button.
 We use 3.
 Joycon, Volume and USB.
 Only Joycon is essential to running CFW.
 Vol+ is pressed by hand (can be)
 - Drop the straps / Drop a strap - Pull a strap to GND, triggering its action